mcqn/my-first-pcb/DesigningMyFirstBadgeLife/README.md

 ![Screen shot of the main KiCad window](screenshots/MainKicadScreen.png)

-1. Double-click on the schematic file `.sch`
+1. Double-click on the schematic file `.sch`.
+The first time you run Kicad it might ask you to "Configure Global Symbol Library Table".
+Choose the recommended option.

 ## 1. Footprints and netlist